- ABI/Inform Complete

 Builds out from MEDLINE to offer a broader range of coverage with far more records, including additional full text coverage.
 You may limit your PubMed search retrieval to MEDLINE citations only by restricting your search to the MeSH controlled vocabulary or by using the Journal Categories filter called MEDLINE.

 - PubMed Central (PMC)

 Full-text archive for full-text biomedical and life sciences journal articles.
 It is a repository for journal literature deposited by participating publishers, as well as for author manuscripts that have been submitted in compliance with the NIH Public Access Policy and similar policies of other research funding agencies.
-Some PMC journals are also MEDLINE journals.

 For a complete understanding of these three databases go to the MEDLINE, PubMed, and PMC (PubMed Central): How are they different?
 Fact Sheet.